Square joy: trapped rainwater

 6

-This is a remarkably short solution.
+This solution is remarkably concise.
 Believe it or not, we can make it even shorter.
-Look at the argument that we have to repeat three times, and at all these parentheses.
-If only we could move some of those out...
+Look at the argument we repeated three times and at all these parentheses!
+If only we could move some of those out…

 +/@((>./\ <. >./\.) - ]) H